AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/author/basics.md

 ## Authoring Content Fragments {#authoring-content-fragments}

+### Organizing and Navigating {#organizing-and-navigating}

+Unless you have very few Content Fragments you will want to organize them - so that you (and others) can find them again.

+You can do this by creating a series of folders within the Assets console.
+You then navigate through these folders to create, and edit your Content Fragments.

+>[!NOTE]
+>
+>You will probably be given an initial folder where you can create your folders.
+>
+>This is as some configuration details must be applied (usually by a Developer or System Administrator) to the root folder.
+You can read more under Apply the Configuration to your Assets Folder.

+### Creating {#creating}

+### Editing {#editing}

-### What you don't need to worry about {#what-you-do-not-need-to-worry-about}
+#### What you don't need to worry about {#what-you-do-not-need-to-worry-about}

-OK, this might seem a slightly strange place to start, but once you open the Content Fragment Editor and start exploring you'll see various options that do not apply for your headless journey.
+OK, this might seem a slightly strange section, but once you open the Content Fragment Editor and start exploring you'll see various options that do not apply for your headless journey.
 So this is just a quick heads-up on what you can ignore:

 * **Content Fragment Models**

   You will see the name of the Content Fragment Model at the top of the editor.
 This is also a link that takes you to the model editor.
   Content Fragment Models are actually vital to your Content Fragments as they define the structure that you use.
-HOWEVER, they are (usually) the responsibility of another persona, the Content Architect.
+HOWEVER, creating and editing them are (usually) the responsibility of another persona, the Content Architect.

   >[!NOTE]
   >